A new machine learning framework for occupational accidents forecasting with safety inspections integration: Training setup and evaluation

 The training period spans from 2019 to 2022, while data from 2022 onward were used for testing.
 This temporal split ensures that all evaluations are performed in a true out-of-sample setting, simulating real-world forecasting conditions.
 Table~\ref{tab:stats_data} summarizes the number of samples and the class distribution for each series across training and test sets.
 All three datasets (ITW, ITW-d1, and ExW) exhibit a strong class imbalance, with most days involving no accident.
-For instance, in the ITW-d1 test set, only 14 out of 307 days recorded an accident, i.e., less than 5\%.
-This imbalance highlights the importance of using evaluation metrics robust to rare events.
-Model training and hyperparameter calibration, including the classification threshold, follow the time series cross-validation procedure described in Section~\ref{TSCV}.
-The initial training window covers 60\% of the training data (665 days), and the prediction horizon is set to 7 days.
-The model is retrained every 7 days to ensure up-to-date forecasting.
-Table \ref{tab:lstm_series_hp} shows the hyperparameters found for the LSTM model for the ITW, ITW-d1, and ExW series.
+For instance, in the ITW-d1 test set, only 14 out of 289 days recorded an accident, i.e., less than 5\%.
+This imbalance highlights the importance of using evaluation metrics robust to rare events and using class-weighted loss functions to improve sensitivity to the minority class \citep{He2009Imbalanced}.
+Model training and hyperparameter calibration, including the classification threshold, follow the time series cross-validation procedure described in Algorithm~\ref{algo:TSCV}.
+The initial training window covers 60\% of the training data, and the prediction horizon is set to 7 days.
+The model is retrained every 7 days to ensure up-to-date forecasting.For reproducibility, \ref{app:hp_grids} reports the hyperparameter search spaces and the selected operating points for all models considered in this study for the ITW, ITW-d1, and ExW.

+Hyperparameter tuning and model robustness assessment were performed using a sliding-window time series cross-validation (TSCV) approach \citep{Tashman2000, bergmeir2012crossval, hyndman2018forecasting}.
+This procedure consists in chronologically splitting the data into successive training and validation windows, thereby replicating realistic forecasting conditions.
+It offers more reliable out-of-sample performance estimates and is particularly well-suited for time series data.
+In this study, TSCV is used at two key stages: first, for hyperparameter tuning based solely on the training data, as described in Algorithm~\ref{algo:TSCV}, and second, for the final model evaluation using an independent test set.
+During final evaluation, the initial training window includes the full training set, and previously tuned hyperparameters are used.

+Algorithm~\ref{algo:TSCV} outlines the step-by-step validation process: the training window is gradually extended over time, while predictions are validated on the next window, providing a realistic short-term forecast assessment.
+In our study, the step size $H$ which defines the validation window length is set to 7 days to yield weekly forecasts.